 Iris Atropurpurea is a protected plant and unique species that can be met only in Israel and Syria.
-It starts to bloom in the middle of January and reaches the peak in mid-February.
+It starts to bloom in the middle of January and reaches its peak in the middle of February.
 The blooming lasts till the beginning of March.

 They vary in colors from red through deep purple to almost black.

 Keep in mind that you will be walking on sand, thus take along appropriate shoes.
-And use baby carriers instead o strollers.
+And use baby carriers instead of strollers.

 The Purple Iris – Netanya 2018

 We returned to Netanya Poleg Nature Reserve in 2018.
-We hit the reserve on a Saturday morning, and we arrived quite late (around 11).
-The nearby parking is quite small (suitable for several dozen cars) and there were many people.
-Thus, we parked further away, on the curb of Sderot Ben Gurion, together with all other visitors.
-If you do not want to walk for 15 min from the parking to the park, as we did, then either come earlier or do not visit during Saturdays.
+We hit the reserve on a Saturday morning, and we arrived quite late (around 11:00).
+The nearby parking is relatively small (suitable for several dozen cars) and there were many people.
+Thus, we parked further away, on Sderot Ben Gurion Street.
+And if you do not want to walk for 15 min from the parking to the park, as we did, then either come earlier or do not visit during Saturdays.

-The access to Poleg Nature Reserve is free, and there are no lavatories.
-If you are looking for a restroom, then you will need to cross the bridge and visit nearby Winter Lake Park.
+Access to Poleg Nature Reserve is free, and there are no lavatories.
+If you are looking for a restroom, you will need to cross the bridge and visit nearby Winter Lake Park.

 You can take different routes through the reserve.
 And, since the park is not huge, it is almost impossible to get lost.

-We made round route and returned to the entrance.
-The duration of our trip was a little more than an hour.
+We made a cyclic route and returned to the entrance.
+The duration of our trip was about one and a half hours.

-Nahal Poleg Nature Reserve offers nice and short trails close to home.
+Nahal Poleg Nature Reserve offers lovely and short trails close to home.
 And Coastal Iris makes it a unique path.
-Thus, I would recommend a visit.
+Thus, I would recommend visiting this place.

-Moreover, many kinds of Iris bloom in different parts of Israel during Spring, and this was only one of them.
+Moreover, many kinds of Iris bloom in different parts of Israel during the Spring, and this place is one of them.
 So, go out and explore!

 Have you ever seen Coastal Iris?
 What is your favorite flower?
 Tell us in the comments below.

-If you are interested in related posts, then check out Nature category.
+If you are interested in related posts, then check out Nature.